nathangero/tech-blog/README.md

 ## Learning Points

 * Establishing relationships between tables and their columns in Sequelize is a little tricky.
 Even though I know a User has many Comments, I still had to establish that a Comment belongs to a User.
 This allowed nested eager loading possible as seen [below](#nested-eager-loading)
+* Using Bulma was easier to work with than Bootstrap surprisingly enough.

 ## Code Snippets